 Perry County Health Department's (PCHD) objective of the pool/spa program is to assure that these facilities meet minimum standards of design, construction, and operation.
 In cooperation with the Missouri Department of Health and Senior Services (MO DHSS) the PCHD has established guidelines to promote safety and clean water quality in the Perry County pools and spas.

-The Perry County Health Department will inspect each swimming pool and/or spa at least yearly and upon request.
+The Perry County Health Department will inspect each public swimming pool and/or spa at Public Lodgings/Camp Grounds (not for private citizens) at least yearly and upon request.
 Educational and technical assistance is available at the MO DHSS website.

 Pools, Spas, and Water Parks

 Recreational water safety - Swimming is a fun, active, and healthy way to spend leisure time.

 According to the MO DHSS, in controlled areas the biggest health risk you face is exposre to a parasite called Cryptosporidium parvum, commonly called crypto.
 This parisite causes a significant gastrointestinal illness approximately 7 days after exposure.
 Crypto is very resistant to normal disenfectants used in controlled pools and water parks and requires an extremely small dose to cause illness.